ome/omero-guide-figure/docs/omero_figure_scripting.rst

 Description
 -----------

-We can use JavaScript in the browser console to script changes to a figure.
-This is an experimental feature and not documented.
+We can use Python scripts on the OMERO.server or JavaScript in the browser Console to create or modify OMERO.figures.
+These are experimental features and not documented elsewhere.
-In this example, we will automatically add labels based on analysis results.

 Setup
 -----